 The MBA or MS in international business will take from twelve to eighteen months to complete.
 Students may begin the program in September, December, March, or June.

-The MS in accounting will take eighteen months to complete.
-Students should enter the program in either September or March.
-Students who require the background accounting courses must begin the program in June or December.
+The MS in accounting, computer information systems, or finance, will take eighteen months to complete.
+Students should enter the programs in September.
+Students who require the background accounting courses for the accounting degree must begin the program in June.